The Thirties – the Littlewoods at Hollycroft in Adel, Leeds

 Musical evenings, attended by various friends from the Leeds Amateurs, were a frequent occurrence at Hollycroft where we had a large grand piano in the dining room.
 I remember hearing Ivor Novello melodies floating up to my bedroom when there were musical evenings in the dining room and much singing by mother, father and their friends from the Leeds Amateurs.

-In 1914, at the age of 24 years Lil started her own hairdressing business, The Misses Walker, in the centre of Leeds.
 The business continued until 2000 when her grandson John Littlewood, who had carried on the family tradition of hairdressing, died from a heart attack.
-The business premises had moved to the Chapeltown area in the suburbs of Leeds.
-A very sad ending to what had been a very successful business for many years.
+The business premises had, by this time moved, to the Chapeltown area in the suburbs of Leeds.
+A very sad ending to what had been a very successful business for 76 years.

 John Henry Littlewood (“Jack”)

-In the days before movies, in the early 1900s, amateur theatricals were a very popular form of entertainment.
-“Talkie films” only developed during the Twenties – the first generally regarded as being The Jazz Singer in 1927; the first radio broadcasts for entertainment started in the UK in 1922 and the first regular television broadcasts for a limited audience in the South were from Alexandra Palace, London in 1936 but did not become generally available in the UK until after the second world war.
-I recall watching the coronation of Elizabeth II on an early tiny black and white television in 1953 when we lived in Harrogate – a sad time of my father’s death.
+The first radio broadcasts for entertainment started in the UK in 1922 and the first regular television broadcasts for a limited audience in the South were from Alexandra Palace, London in 1936 but did not become generally available in the UK until after the second world war.
+I recall watching the coronation of Elizabeth II on an early tiny black and white television in 1953 when we lived in Station – a sad time of my father’s death.

 Friends Provident Building in South Parade Leeds

-the bureau in the lounge doing the books in the evenings – fortunately, there was no television to distract him but we did have a radiogram.
+My father eventually became manager of the Leeds branch of the Friends Provident Insurance Company and also had responsibility for the Bradford branch.
+During his time as manager in the Thirties a major new office block was built in South Parade, Leeds.
+I recall he worked very hard as not only was he manager of the Friends Provident Insurance Company in Leeds, but during many evenings he also did some of the accounts for The Misses Walker, mother’s hairdressing and beauty business.
+I recall seeing him sitting at the bureau in the lounge doing the books in the evenings – fortunately, there was no television to distract him but we did have a radiogram.
 This was a large cabinet in which there was a wireless (radio) and record player – I remember listening to Toy Town my favourite radio programme on Children’s Hour at 5 pm in the lounge.

 More memories of our life in the Thirties

-During the Thirties both my parents seemed to be away all day at work in Leeds.
+During the Thirties both my parents were away all day at work in Leeds.
 Before I attended school I recall playing with Daisy the maid in the garden.
 There was a little girl who lived across the road, Elizabeth, who used to come and play in our garden.
 Her younger brother Christopher was unusual in that he lived almost entirely on cornflakes!
-Many years later he still had a very limited diet – when Ann and I happened to be sitting opposite to him at a dinner at the Parkway Hotel in Bramhope he appeared to be eating only bread!
+Many years later he still had a very limited diet – when Ann and I happened to be sitting opposite to him at a dinner at the Parkway Hotel in Bramhope, he appeared to be eating only bread!
 Elizabeth’s father was in the oil business and eventually ended up in trouble relating to tax offences.

 I do remember Saturday mornings in the mid-Thirties very clearly as mother used to take me into Leeds to the Misses Walker in Commercial Street which was the central shopping area at the time.
 She would always buy me an expensive toy at a particular toy shop in the “Grand Arcade” – possibly to atone for leaving me with Ivy and Daisy all week!
 It seemed strange, and somewhat confusing for a small boy, walking down Commercial Street in Leeds with your mother on the way to her business (always referred to as “The Rooms”) and hearing one’s mother frequently greeted by “Good morning Miss Walker!”.
 Mother knew most of the traders and business people in the centre of Leeds around Commercial Street where The Misses Walker was, as she had been in business there since 1914.
 She knew Mr Schofield, who owned the main store in Commercial Street (now a major shopping centre); he was always pleased to see “Miss Walker” for a chat when, for a treat, she took me into Schofield’s excellent restaurant for lunch – usually a delicious fish cake and chips I recall.
 Few mothers of my friends “went out to work” (as it was referred to) in the Thirties and those who did often retained their maiden names as did my mother.